Monday Memories: Photographing Tet Celebrations in Hoi An

-It was Tet in Hoi An.
-Tet – Vietnamese New Year – is a great time to visit this charming town and we were feeling good about being here for the celebrations.
+It was Tet in Hoi An, Vietnam.
+Tet or Vietnamese New Year is a great time to visit this charming town and we were feeling good about being here for the celebrations.
 I was particularly excited about the prospecting of photographing Tet in Hoi An.

 Because there were midnight fireworks, I had taken my tripod out for the evening and even though I loathe shooting fireworks, I was hoping to get some photos of the beautifully illuminated bridge with the fireworks overhead.